woodenzen/JAMM425-Magazine-Feature-Writing/content/8-Artist Feature.md

 By Will Simpson
 Hidden Gem Reporter

-MOSCOW, Idaho—Jill Kyong never set out to be a wood artist—it wasn’t even on the radar.
-It wasn’t a dream or some inherited skill passed down from an artistic ancestor.
-Instead, it was more like a lucky accident.
+MOSCOW, Idaho—The artist and the academic go for a walk in the woods.
+Sounds like the opening to a barroom joke.
+Instead, it describes the dance between her creative exploration and his need for fresh air and exercise.

+In a time of political and cultural chaos, the wood sculptor from rural Minnesota finds calm amid turmoil and explores feelings of separation and connection.
+Kyong fresh perspective broke the gender barriers in her education, leading to her discovery of wood as her inspiration and the rewards of creating art that represents human connection.
+Her work translates chaos in nature into soothing geometric patterns overlapping into three-dimensional panels that are bright with color.

-In high school, the artist worked in a busy welding program, pushing against gender boundaries.
-Then, in college, the focus fell on metal casting because there were world-renowned instructors available.
+In high school, she worked in a busy welding program, pushing against gender boundaries.
+In college, the focus fell on metal casting because there were world-renowned instructors available.
 Then, marriage and family attempted to interrupt Kyong's artistic trajectory.
-A move to Little Rock, Arkansas, proved to ignite her passion, and embarking on a journey to become an accomplished wood sculptor.
+Only a move to Little Rock, Ark., ignited her passion as she embarked on her journey to become an accomplished wood sculptor.

 #### The Twisted Path